 Clear Your Browser’s Cookies and Cache

-Try clearing your browser’s cookies and cache if you’re still seeing the BBC iPlayer error 02001.
-This will get rid of any damaged files that are causing the problem.
+Try clearing your browser’s cookies and cache to get rid of any damaged files that are causing the problem.

 First, open your browser and go to the settings menu.
 From here, you can choose to clear your browsing data.
 Restart your browser once this is done and try accessing BBC iPlayer again.